 It may surprise you to learn that PCOS can occur both because of excess weight and can also encourage excess weight gain.

 Many women with PCOS are of normal body weights but struggle to maintain because of imbalanced hormones and insulin resistance.
 Some women menstruated normally at normal body weights but, after gaining weight, developed PCOS symptoms.
 For these women, losing weight is often a highly effective tool for restoring normal hormonal balance.

 Weight loss can also be beneficial for women with normal BMI who still carry excessive fat in the abdominal region.
 This is characteristic of insulin resistance.

 Women with PCOS can live happy, healthy, energetic lives and maintain normal weights with some changes in lifestyle.

 Some women with PCOS will need more help than others.
 If you need individualized attention, I offer distance consultations and programs to help you succeed.
-Find more on my contact page.

 If you’re ready to make some changes and take back your health, here are my top 3 ways to lose weight with PCOS.